MicrosoftDocs/Viva/Viva/engage/eac-as-access-eac.md

 Corporate communicators can perform these tasks:
 **Create campaigns**
 **Manage campaigns**

 - Publish draft campaigns to be **Active** and viewable to all users in the network

 - Set Active campaigns to **Ended** when a campaign is finished
 - Republish reoccurring campaigns from **Ended** to **Active**
 - Delete campaigns that aren't relevant or created by mistake
-    - Update certain assets on a campaign page such as:
+- Update assets on a campaign page such as: Goal tracker, cover photo, theme colors for the campaign hashtag, pinned posts, pinned resources and links
-        - Goal tracker
-        - Cover photo
-        - Pinned posts
-        - Pinned resources and links
-        - Theme colors for the campaign hashtag
 - View campaign analytics

-    - Identify leaders
+- Identify leaders and manage their audiences
-        - Manage their audience

 ## Configure your tenant